 Of course, it’s not necessarily an exclusive either/or solution, nonetheless the debate between “innie” and “outie” is still at the heart of the struggle to promote usability.

 I’ve worked both sides and have to admit, I’m also of two minds about it :

 Are we (UX / UI / Interaction Design folks) most effective when our profile is as an “external consultant” or as an “internal advocate“?

 In either case, the most critical challenge for any business during the next decade is to implement UxP – as a Practice.

 We are the Competitive Edge

-What is ithe organization’s “maturity model” as regards UX?
+What is the organization’s “maturity model” as regards Usability?

-Is there a UX department?
-Is there a UX advocacy at a high level?
+Is there a Usability department?
+Is there Usability advocacy at a high level?

 - Is it under Technical development?

 - Is it under anyone?